Who runs Noor Ul Islam Primary School?

 We feel it is of great importance that our pupils learn how to interact with those from other schools, especially non-Muslims.
 Therefore there is a plan to run different events which allows this to happen.
-We have close links with Dawlish Primary school and we also take part in the 3 Faiths Forum which is made up of schools from various religions where we hold linking events and our children get to meet and work with children of other faiths and none.
+We have close links with other local school as part of the 3 Faiths Forum which is made up of schools from various religions where we hold linking events and our children get to meet and work with children of other faiths and none.
 Our teachers also interact and visit other local schools as well as other Muslim faith schools.

 Do pupils undergo assessments and sit the SATs?

-There is on-going assessments throughout the school.
+There are on-going assessments throughout the school.
 Pupils at the end of Year 2 (age 7) are given an end of Key Stage teacher assessment level.
 In Year 6 (age 11) pupils undertake the tests known as SATs.
 As an independent school our results are not included in any league table.
 However the school's results together with national statistics are given for comparison.
 These tests are marked externally.
 Alhamdulillah our results have so far been above the local and national average.
 Please see our assessment summary for more information.

 Who are the staff at the school?